 - Enjoy the journey of wedding planning

-Unless you love making lots of decisions and organising events, there can be times when wedding planning is stressful.
-It might be a good idea to plan a weekly date night with your fiancé, time just to relax and have fun – it could become something that you carry on into married life 😜
+Even if you love making lots of decisions and organising events, there can be times when wedding planning is stressful.
+It might be a good idea to plan a weekly date night with your partner, time just to relax and have fun – it could become something that you carry on into married life 😜

 I wish you all the best as you make your plans.
 I am a Surrey wedding photographer and also cover Hampshire and Berkshire.
 If I can be of any assistance please get in touch